g-chouzadjian/g-chouzadjian.github.io/_pages/design_patterns.md

 #### Fluent Interfaces

 A fluent interface allows you to chain calls together.
-This makes sense in the context of "building" becuase oftentimes you want to call several methods on the same receiver.
-We can do this simply by returning the receveiver in the method call..
+This makes sense in the context of "building" because oftentimes you want to call several methods on the same receiver.
+We can do this simply by returning the receiver in the method call..

 ```golang
 func (b *HtmlBuilder) AddChildFluent(childName, childText string) *HtmlBuilder {